 Choose Your Destination Wisely

-, look for a location with a higher elevation.
-Even in the middle of an Arizona summer, the North Rim of the Grand Canyon can be up to 30 degrees cooler than Phoenix (not to mention they have amazing views).
+, look for a location that's on a higher elevation.
+Even in the middle of an Arizona summer, the North Rim of the Grand Canyon can be up to 30 degrees cooler than Phoenix — not to mention it has amazing views.

 Spare The Air

-Cruise America RV rentals come standard with AC units, but don't expect the type of cooling power you have in your air conditioner at your home.
-Maximize the efficiency by naturally keeping the vehicle as cool as possible.
-Open windows and doors during evening and morning hours when the temps are lower to allow air to circulate thought the RV.
+Cruise America RV rentals come standard with AC units, but don't expect the type of cooling power you have from your AC at home.
+Maximize the efficiency of your RV air conditioner by naturally keeping your RV as cool as possible.
+You can even enjoy a cool RV without AC by opening the windows and doors during the evening and early morning hours when the temperatures are lower.
+This will allow air to freely circulate around the RV.

-Leave lights and electronics off when not in use and avoid using the stove by cooking outdoors or preparing meals that can be served cold.
-With a little prep before you hit the road, your trip can be filled with refreshing summer dishes that won't heat up the RV.
-Here
+Leave the lights and electronic devices turned off when not in use.
+Also, avoid using the stove by cooking outdoors or preparing camping-friendly meals that can be served cold.
+With a little preparation before you hit the road, your trip can be filled with refreshing summer dishes that won't heat up your RV.

-Download our app on the App Store
+or the App Store

 No matter where you travel this summer, a state-of-the-art Cruise America RV lets you bring all the modern conveniences of home to the road.
 Contact the Cruise America branch